Night to Unite is held annually on the first Tuesday in August. It is designed to:

 - The Scott County Sheriff's Office encourages participation in this great celebration of community, crime prevention and strong law enforcement/community partnerships.

-From approximately 5 to 9 p.m. on August 1st, 2017, residents are encouraged to unlock their doors, turn on their outside lights and spend the evening with the neighbors.
+From approximately 5 to 9 p.m. on August 1st, 2017, residents are encouraged to lock their doors, turn on their outside lights and spend the evening with the neighbors.
 Many neighborhoods host special events such as block parties, cookouts, visits from the police, fire and public works departments, youth contests and raffles.

 Your event does not have to be large or elaborate.
 It can be as simple as having a conversation in your neighbor’s yard.
 The important thing is to talk to your neighbors and plan to get together..